Last Updated on September 16, 2023 by Martina McKeough

 Don’t Walk Miles in Your Thongs

-Try and use some common sense when it comes to walking and wearing your flip flops.
+Try and use some common sense when it comes to walking and wearing your flip-flops.
 This kind of sandal was never designed for you to wear for long periods of time and if you do you are going to find that they are going to be uncomfortable.

-Even worse if you do persist in trying to wear your favourite pair everywhere you go then you are likely to cause more problems with your feet and toes.
+Even worse if you do persist in trying to wear your favorite pair everywhere you go then you are likely to cause more problems with your feet and toes.
 People who wear thong sandals can end up with more serious foot problems than just blisters such as plantar fasciitis.

-Wear your flip flops at the beach and for short walks only.
+Wear your flip-flops at the beach and for short walks only.
 When you need to walk further think about having an alternative pair of open-toed shoes with ankle support available.

 Stop Wearing Flip Flops That are Wet

-Moisture can be a big problem when it comes to flip flops and your skin.
+Moisture can be a big problem when it comes to flip-flops and your skin.
 This is because the water creates friction and that in turn causes the toe post to rub against your foot and cause blisters.

-Even though flip flops are designed to be worn at the beach or even by the pool try and make sure that you dry them before placing them on your feet and walking anywhere.
+Even though flip-flops are designed to be worn at the beach or even by the pool try and make sure that you dry them before placing them on your feet and walking anywhere.

 Use Moleskin to Help

 If you do find that no matter what your try and do your flip flops are still causing you problems think about using some moleskin to help.